WHAT HAPPENS WHEN YOU COMBINE DEPTH PSYCHOLOGY WITH CREATIVITY?

 Continue the conversation with Deborah and Jennifer and Deep Creativity Come together with a community of creatives ready to deepen and broaden their creative practice Commit yourself to your creative life with supportive companions

-The way ofpractice is explored during the residential, but what about the other 6 ways?
+The way ofpractice is explored during the workshop, but what about the other 6 ways?
 Join Deborah and Jennifer in this 3-month online intensive to delve into them all.

 Weeks 1-2: The Way of the Muse